Welcome to your new home

 TIP!
 If you need a bit of help, that’s fine!
 Head out to the common areas of your apartment or keep your bedroom door open to show your roomies that you’re free to chat.

-If you are a resident you can access the wireless zones in your room and throughout the Village using your login.
+If you are a Western Sydney University student, you can access the wireless zones in your room and throughout the Village using your login.

 You may have a lot of people who want to contact you via good old postal mail too – make sure that friends, relatives and any companies (such as your bank or mobile phone company) have your new address, located at the top of this guide.